-From 1956-62 I attended the National Music Camp in Interlochen, Michigan, finding an affinity for the harp in an instrument exploration class.
-I studied with Jill Bailiff Reyes at Northwestern and Chicago Symphony harpist, Edward Druzinsky and played with the Chicago Youth Orchestra.
+From 1956-62 I attended the National Music Camp in Interlochen, Michigan, finding an affinity for the harp and then studied with Jill Bailiff Reyes at Northwestern and Chicago Symphony harpist, Edward Druzinsky and joined the Chicago Youth Orchestra.

 During college years, focusing on theater design and performance, I drifted away from instrumental music and eventually sold my concert harp.
-(You can see it here and in the movie My Bodyguard, played at the Pump Room in Chicago’s Ambassador East Hotel.)
+(Here top right - it appears in the movie My Bodyguard, played at the Pump Room in Chicago’s Ambassador East Hotel.)

 Decades later, living in Seattle, my husband surprised me with a birthday gift of a Dusty Strings lever harp,on which I noodled for several years while our son, Josh Deutsch, was becoming a jazz musician, trumpeter and composer.
-When he moved on to conservatory and career (see Links), I followed his lead in joining Ev Stern’s Jazz Workshop, learned to read charts, joined the MoodSwings women’s big band, (now Rain City Jazz Orchestra) and began to sit in at jazz and blues sessions around town, enjoying lessons and workshops with jazz harpists including Park Stickney, Deborah Henson Conant, Celso Duarte, Alfredo Orlando Ortiz, Maeve Gilchrist and others.
+When he moved on to conservatory and career I followed his lead in joining Ev Stern’s Jazz Workshop, learned to read charts, joined the MoodSwings women’s big band and began to sit in at jazz and blues sessions around town, enjoying lessons and workshops with jazz harpists including Park Stickney, Deborah Henson Conant, Celso Duarte, Alfredo Orlando Ortiz, Maeve Gilchrist and others.

-Factoid: I also have played in several online virtual orchestra projects with musicians from around the world (see links).
+Factoid: I've also played in several online virtual orchestra projects with musicians from around the world (see links).